-- 1. That the Committee notes the Strategic Assessment and the updates that it provides members on areas of concern highlighted by committee previously, particularly the growing and effective use of powers under the Anti-social behaviour crime and Policing Act 2014. - 2.
+- 1. That the Strategic Assessment, including areas of concern highlighted by committee and the growing and effective use of powers under the Anti-social Behaviour Crime and Policing Act 2014. - 2.
 That the Committee approves the revised "April 20 Revision" of the Community Safety Plan 2019-22 and recommends to Council that it be adopted.
 This will allow for the plan to be implemented by the Safer Maidstone Partnership and its subgroups

 Timetable

 Meeting Date

-Communities, Housing & Environment 19 March 2020
+Communities, Housing & Environment 30 June 2020

-Council 8 April 2020
+Council 15 July 2020